Government House, Hong Kong: Other official residences

-In 1900, Mountain Lodge, on Victoria Peak, was built as an alternate summer home for the Governor, a role it retained until 1934.
+In 1900, Mountain Lodge, on Victoria Peak, was built as an alternate summer home for the governor, a role it retained until 1934.
 The building survived until 1946, but today only the Gate Lodge and Victoria Peak Garden remain.
 One of three "GOVERNOR'S RESIDENCE" marking stones of the former Mountain Lodge was erected in the small flower bed in front of the entrance of the Government House in 1980.

 From 1934, Fanling Lodge, in the New Territories, was used as a summer residence for the Governor.
 It has retained this role, and is now the alternative residence of the Chief Executive of Hong Kong.
 The Lodge is occupied mainly at weekends and on holidays.

 Feng shui

 According to The New York Times, alleged bad feng shui was the reason Tung Chee Hwa refused to live or work in Government House upon becoming Chief Executive.
-During his terms as Chief Executive, he was still heavily criticised by Hong Kongers, and his popularity fell well below 40% by the time of his resignation.

 The Standard believed Tung's reason to stay away from the mansion was political: a subtle effort to reduce the age-old British legacy over Hong Kong.
 Other sources mention that "it was the warning about spying devices [installed throughout Government House] that scared him away".